-This week Lieutenant General David Morrison AO has been invited to my healthcare network to discuss bullying and harassment.
-Before considering it in the medical profession, it is worth looking over what bullying means to children.
+This week, Lieutenant General David Morrison, AO, was invited to my healthcare network to discuss bullying and harassment.
+Before considering it in the medical profession, it is worth examining what bullying means to children.

 Bullies have been around since before school even began.
 Many examples from page to screen have struck fear into all of us – be they Gripper Stebson, Biff Tannen or Draco Malfoy.